 Pesto Made From Arugula or Other Greens

-4 cups local greens, washed stemmed, torn
+4 cups local greens or fresh herbs, washed stemmed, torn

 1/2 cup pecans